Sun visor

 A sun visor is a component of an automobile located on the interior just above the windshield.
 They are designed with a hinged flap that is adjustable to help shade the eyes of drivers and passengers from the glare of sunlight.

 Design

+Starting in 1924, automobiles such as the Ford Model T began to include an exterior sun visor on its closed body versions.
+The interior sun visor patent number 1908837 was filed on March 12, 1930 to Bion Cole Place, an inventor working for the Gagnier Fiber Products Company in Detroit.